cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 </reference>

 Addition is the group operation.
-The group has an identity element and prime order.
-Adding an element to itself as many times as the order of the group returns the identity element.
+The group has an identity element and prime order l.
+Adding together l copies of the same element gives the identity.
 Adding the identity element to any element returns that element unchanged.
 Negation returns an element that added to the negation input returns the identity element.
 Subtraction is the addition of a negated element, and scalar